vmware-tanzu-learning/cnd-config-practices-eduk8s/workshop-instructions/content/exercises/03-configuration-drift.md

     session: 1
     ```

+    Do you see any changes to the `pal-tracker` deployment?

+    Note that the `ConfigMap` changes are separate from the deployment,
+    and that you might consider Kubernetes playing the role of a
+    *Backing Service* to provide a source of configuration to your
+    deployment during its processes start up time.

-1. Access the application and observe that the response is
+1. Access the application and observe that the response:
-    still "hello from kubernetes" not "hello2 from kubernetes".

     ```terminal:execute
     command: curl -i http://pal-tracker.${SESSION_NAMESPACE}.${INGRESS_DOMAIN}
     session: 2
     ```

+   *Is it still "hello from kubernetes" not "hello2 from kubernetes"?*

+At this point you have not restarted the existing `pal-tracker`
+deployment.

+The `pal-tracker` application deployment consists of your `pal-tracker`
+Spring Boot app running in a process inside of your deployment's
+container.
+It sources the `WELCOME_MESSAGE` environment variable from the container
+profile during the deployment (and associated container) startup.
+Neither the container profile, nor the Spring Boot application, have
+any idea about the new environment variable until the Spring Boot
+application process is disposed,
+and restarted with an update container profile with the new environment
+variable value.

-## Scale up the number of instances
+## Add instances

-An app operator uses horizontal scaling to scale up or down
-the number of application instances in order to accomodate
-changing number of client requests.
+In Cloud Native applications, if the load on an application deployment
+grows,
+an app operator will add capacity to that deployment by adding process
+instances.
+If the load on an application deployment shrinks,
+an app operator will remove capacity from the deployment by removing
+process instances.

+This is called *Scaling*,
+and we will cover that at depth in a later track.

+One problem with scaling up (adding process instances) is that if the
+`ConfigMap` has changed,
+the current running instances will not have that change applied,
+but any new instances starting up after the configuration change will.

-Now here we are going to scale up the `pal-tracker` instances
+We are going to "scale up" the `pal-tracker` instances from 1 to 3 to
-from 1 to 3 and see if all instances (existing and newly created instances) will
-pick up the new configuration value in the ConfigMap.
+verify that behavior.
+Note that the feature in Kubernetes to specify the number of containers
+and associated process instances is call *Replica*:

 1. Scale up the instances to 3